 WSP stated in Section 4.1 that "Blue Triton committed to limit water takings to 90% of their monthly maximum permitted volume during the Level 1 Condition and 80% of their monthly maximum permitted volume during the Level 2 Condition" during a Level 1 or Level 2 Low Water Condition issued by the Grand River Low Water Response Team.
 A Level 1 Low Water Condition was declared on June 29, 2022 and was upgraded to a Level 2 Low Water Condition on July 21, 2022.
 No reduction in water taking by Blue Triton occurred in response to either Low Water Condition, as they were already pumping below 80% of their monthly maximum permitted volume.
 From a compliance standpoint there is no violation.
-However, this response is problematic as it translates to no response from this commercial water bottling operator, while other water takings that are returned to the environment rather than removed from the watershed, have mitigative measures to adhere to under the same Low Water Conditions (see Attachment 1).
+However, this response is problematic as it translates to no response from this commercial water bottling operator, while other water takers in the community (municipal, agricultural, aggregate and golf course), most of which are water takings that are returned to the environment rather than removed from the watershed, have mitigative measures to adhere to under the same Low Water Conditions (see Attachment 1).
 Responses to Low Water Conditions must be made by all water users in the community to be effective.